Anatomy of the Tricuspid Valve

 Introduction

 The tricuspid valve complex consists of the annulus, leaflets, right ventricle, papillary muscles and chordae tendinae.
 The tricuspid valve lies between the right atrium and the right ventricle and is placed in a more apical position than the mitral valve.
 The tricuspid valve lies within the right trigone of the fibrous skeleton of the heart.
 The fibrous structure, called the annulus, provides a firm support structure for the tricuspid valve.
 The annulus separates the right atrium from the right ventricle.
-The annulus is less fibrous than other annuluses and slightly larger than the mitral valve annulus.
+The annulus is less fibrous than other annuli and slightly larger than the mitral valve annulus.
 The tricuspid annulus is ovoid in shape.

 Tricuspid Valve Complex